mcmont/arduino-12bit-analog-io/README.md

 | 12 MISO	    | DOUT [2]    | -      	|
 | 13 SCLK       | SCLK 	      | SCLK   	|

-[1] This SPI slave select (SS) pin must be set to OUTPUT mode by the firmware, but because we need to control 2 ICs we don't use it, si it must not be electrically connected to anything.
+[1] This SPI slave select (SS) pin must be set to OUTPUT mode by the firmware, but because we need to control 2 ICs we don't use it, so it must not be electrically connected to anything.

 [2] Via a 100 Ohm pull-up resistor to +5V.